Kevoulee/landscape/PITCHME.md

 ## Rare Pepe
 * Rare Pepe is based on an internet meme called Pepe The Frog that has been around since 2005 and became popular on 4chan
-* Rarepepes are digital trading cards that are traded as counterparty (XCP) assets on the Bitcoin blockchain.
+* Rare pepes are digital trading cards that are traded as counterparty (XCP) assets on the Bitcoin blockchain.
 * The UX for the first-generation of digital collectibles was poor
 * A bitcoin user that wants to buy a Rare Pepe must buy a new cryptocurrency on a different platform designed specifically for one type of non-fungible asset.